andknam/KoEx/docs/youtube-player.md

 1. User provides a YouTube link and presses **Load**
 2. Transcript is fetched, parsed, and cleaned
 3. Clicking a subtitle:
-   - Sends a request to `analyze-stream`
+  - Sends a request to `/analyze-stream`
     - Streams progress messages inline under subtitle
     - Displays gloss and Hanja cards on completion
+  - Sends a request to `/search`
+    - Embeds subtitle, retrieves semantic matches from Qdrant, displays matches to the right side of the player

 ## Design Decisions